 Students may apply to the colleges and universities of the Church of the Nazarene to spend one semester studying away from the MVNU campus.
 The host school must be a participating member of the Nazarene Consortium, and students must apply to and be accepted by the host school.
-Contact the office of Academic Affairs for a list of the participating schools.
+Contact Academic Affairs for a list of participating schools.